Guide

 Where to start

-The eight signals above aren't a checklist to implement blindly.
-They're a framework for diagnosing why a page isn't converting when everything else seems fine.
-Start with the ones your page is missing entirely, then refine the ones you have.
+The eight signals above aren't a checklist to follow blindly.
+They're a way to diagnose why a page isn't converting when everything else seems fine.
+Start with the signals your page is missing entirely.
+The 5-minute self-audit checklist is a practical place to begin.

 Trust isn't built with one element.
-It's built when every element on the page tells the same story: this is real, this works, and you're safe here.
+It's built when every part of the page tells the same story: this is real, this works, and you're safe here.

 Free conversion score in minutes.
-Full psychology audit for $29.
+Full psychology audit for $7 during beta (regular $29).